-Sales and trading professionals are involved in investment banking activities on behalf of institutional investors, whether they be corporate firms, governments, or other organizations.
+Sales and trading professionals are involved in investment banking activities on behalf of institutional investors, whether they are corporate firms, governments, or other organizations.
 A career in sales and trading is demanding and a highly competitive one.
 It requires not only specialized investment industry knowledge, but also a talent for working in a fast-paced environment.
 Professionals interested in this financial career path must be self-motivated, have deep knowledge of the investment industry, and have excellent persuasive skills.

 Sales and trading departments oversee buying and selling of financial products to provide liquidity to their investors.
 The most common type of security traded in these markets is called "equity," which means shares of ownership in companies.
 Equity shares may come from publicly traded companies, small start-ups, or large multinational corporations.
 Other types of securities include debt instruments such as corporate bonds, government bonds, mortgage-backed securities, and derivatives.
 Derivatives are contracts between two parties where one party agrees to pay another if something happens.